arocho/datavisfun/README.md

 # datavisfun
 _A data visualization exercise using d3.js_

-This repository holds the content for a Node.js app and Express app, that serves static content is deployed in heroku: https://gentle-chamber-33673.herokuapp.com/
+This repository holds the content for a Node.js app and Express app, that serves static content is deployed in [heroku](https://datavisfun.herokuapp.com/)

 This app loads data from the following [API endpoint](https://dcc.icgc.org/api/v1/projects/GBM-US/mutations?field=id,mutation,type,chromosome,start,end&size=100&order=desc).
 This data returns mutation data for the Glioblastoma multiforme project (GBM-US).